ianruh/Explain-CLI/README.md

 Options:

-- `-clip` : Gets the command from the clipboard.
+- `-c, --clipboard` : Gets the command from the clipboard.
 - `-url`: Prints the URL of the explainshell.com page as well.
-- `-web`: Opens the explainshell.com page in a browser.
+- `-b, --browser`: Opens the explainshell.com page in a browser.
-- `-v`: Include the command in the output.
+- `-echo`: Include the command in the output.
-- `-inspect`: Launches a python shell for debugging.

 Other Notes: